wu-lee/rushkoff-archive/docs/_articles/do-you-use-your-technology-or-does-it-use-you.md

 DIW!
 OOBOK IOS!
 4JI OXI9MVTOTUL 050171 OROONIT TXO I W nd that we could have urselves, if we were to know-or care-less than Et like we sometimes

 how computers and the Internet. en though we know

-websites, smartphones, and videos sing one kind of

 work.
 Kids write with computers, m k or play in a certain